paul-ohl/portfolio/content/projects/fractals.md

 toc: true
 images:
   - images/fractal.png
+description: "Two fractal generators, one in C, and one in HLSL."
 tags:
-  - C
+  - C/C++
   - Graphic
 ---

 Here are two projects in which I have worked with fractals.

-One in C, the other using [shadertoy](https://shadertoy.com), a website to create shaders.
+One in C, the other in HLSL (High Level Shader Language) using [shadertoy](https://shadertoy.com), a website to create shaders.

 > Check the C project out [on Github](https://github.com/paul-ohl/fract-ol), and the shader on [shadertoy](https://www.shadertoy.com/view/sdtXzS)